CHARITIES & GROUPS

 If you feel you'd like to help people closer to home, there is always The Pantry....The number of people it helps climbs every day in the difficult financial climate we are living in.

 A homeless charity is founded on the teachings of St Vincent de Paul.
 The Passage’s work,often finding that our caring, hands-on approach to supporting those in greatest need rings true with their beliefs.

 The pandemic fundamentally changed how The Passage helps those who are homeless.
 They continued to run frontline services and adapted quickly to move hundreds of people into temporary hotel accommodation.
 This gave the charity a unique opportunity to address their clients’ needs and help them find safe routes off the streets.

 However, there is now a new group of people at immediate risk of becoming street homeless due to the economic crisis.
 The Passage is committed to preventing people from sleeping out; even one night can have a devastating effect and make recovery and resettlement much more difficult.
-In response they have developed No Night Out, a new service providing safe, temporary accommodation, combined with specialist support matched to people’s specific needs.
-It offers clients long-term solutions to help prevent homelessness.

 The St Vincent de Paul Society (or as it is often known - the SVP) is an international Christian voluntary organisation dedicated to tackling poverty and disadvantage by providing practical assistance to those in need – irrespective of ideology, faith, ethnicity, age or gender.

 The Society is a lay organisation initially formed in Paris in 1833 by Blessed Frédéric Ozanam and his companions, and active in England & Wales since 1844.
 Placed under the Patronage of St Vincent de Paul, it is inspired by his thinking and works.
 It seeks, in the spirit of justice and charity, to help those who are suffering poverty in whatever form.